Resources – Discovering

 Please advise that content on MyAbandonware is not vetted for legal status.
 Many of the site’s downloads violate copyright law and conflict with games still being sold.

 A personal favorite.
 RGB Classic Games preserves freeware and shareware games for DOS, Windows 3.1, and Windows 9x.
 Multiple versions of each game are provided when possible, and many games are playable in-browser.
-RGB’s collection is completely legal, well-documented, and officially lauded by the city of Ottowa!
+RGB’s collection is well-documented and officially lauded by the city of Ottowa!

 Another good DOS game directory, XTC hold about 2500 games from a wide variety of genres.
 XTC has great reverence for gaming history and directs you to legal sources when possible.
 It’s less flashy than other sites (and has no ratings or reviews for browsing purposes) but is a dependable collection.